A method for preparation of frozen sections

 2-3 mm of the block and

-edge of the section.
+the blade while holding onto the edge of the newly forming section.

-the tissue to the stage.
+glide the section across the stage.
+Avoid pressing tissue to the

 Tissue can be picked up from the cryostat stage or from the block.
 I